amandakoster/tolling-system-app/README.md

 ## Overview

 The Tolling System App is designed to manage toll transactions efficiently.

-This app allows you to add, update, and query toll transactions in a SQLite database.
-The backend logic is tested using Cypress, ensuring robust and reliable database operations.
+This repository contains a mock backend system for managing toll transactions.
+It includes functionality for adding, querying, updating toll transactions in a SQLite database, and streaming toll transaction data.
+End-to-end tests are implemented using Cypress.

 ## Features